Nova-Redd/Digital-Triplet/README.md

 4. GPU training- As you may have realized, training for the optimum weights is through trial and error.
 You end up training your model a number of times before it gives accurate predictions.
 This training process takes very long on the CPU.
 If you dont have access to a machine with a NVIDIA GPU, run your code on Google Colab and utilize the GPUs at Google.

 #### Resnet50
 ResNet50 is a variant of ResNet model which has 48 Convolution layers along with 1 MaxPool and 1 Average Pool layer.
 It has 3.8 x 10^9 Floating points operations.
 It is a widely used ResNet model.
-Because of the framework that ResNets presented it was made possible to train ultra deep neural networks and by that i mean that i network can contain hundreds or thousands of layers and still achieve great performance.The ResNets were initially applied to the image recognition task but the framework can also be used for non computer vision tasks also to achieve better accuracy.
+Because of the framework that ResNets presented it was made possible to train ultra deep neural networks and by that I mean that the network can contain hundreds or thousands of layers and still achieve great performance.The ResNets were initially applied to the image recognition task but the framework can also be used for non computer vision tasks also to achieve better accuracy.

 ##### Challenges
 As we know that Deep Convolutional neural networks are really great at identifying low, mid and high level features from the images and stacking more layers generally gives us better accuracy so a question arrises that is getting better model performance as easy as stacking more layers?
-With this questions arises the problem of vanishing/exploding gradients those problems were largely handled by many ways and enabled networks with tens of layers to converge but when deep neural networks start to converge we see another problem of the accuracy getting saturated and then degrading rapidly and this was not caused by overfitting as one may guess and adding more layers to a suitable deep model just increased the training error.
+With this questions arises the problem of vanishing/exploding gradients.
+These problems were largely handled by many ways and enabled networks with tens of layers to converge but when deep neural networks start to converge we see another problem of the accuracy getting saturated and then degrading rapidly and this was not caused by overfitting as one may guess and adding more layers to a suitable deep model just increased the training error.

 ##### Solution
 This problem was further rectifed by by taking a shallower model and a deep model that was constructed with the layers from the shallow model and and adding identity layers to it and accordingly the deeper model shouldn't have produced any higher training error than its counterpart as the added layers were just the identity layers.